ZeroWu1412/manoa-flea-market.github.io/index.md

 ![](images/market2.png)

-Users will also have profiles that can be viewed by other users:
+Users will also have profiles that can be viewed by other users that will list all items that the user is currently selling:

 ![](images/profile.png)